dart-lang/language/working/augmentation-libraries/parts_with_imports.md

 generated parts and for conditionally included parts, most other libraries will likely still keep all `export` directives in the library file.

+## Terminology

+With libraries now being trees of files, not just a single level of parts, we introduce terminology to concisely express relation of files.
+(Some of this has already been defined above, but is also included here for completeness.)

+A *Dart file* is a file containing valid Dart source code, and is identified by its URI.

+A Dart file is either a *library file* or a *part file*, each having its own grammar.

+*   _(With this feature those grammars differ only at the very top, where a library file can have an optional script tag and an optional `library` declaration, and a part file must start with a `part of` declaration)_.

+We say that a Dart file *includes* a part file, or that the part file _is included by_ a Dart file, if the Dart file has a `part` directive with a URI denoting that part file.

+*   _It’s a compile-time error if a Dart file has two `part` directives with the same URI, so each included part file is included exactly once._
+*   _It’s a compile-time error if a `part` directive denotes a file which is not a part file._

+The *parent file* of a part file is the file denoted by the URI of the `part of` declaration of the part file.
+A library file has no parent file.

+*   _It’s a compile-time error if a part file is included by any Dart file other than the part file’s parent file._
+*   The *includes* and *is the parent file of* properties are equivalent for the files of a Dart program.
+A Dart file includes a part file if, and only if, the Dart file is the parent file of the part file, otherwise there is a compile-time error.
+(There are no restrictions on the parent file of a part file which is not part of a library of a Dart program.
+Dart semantics is only assigned to entire libraries and programs, not individual part files.
+    We’ll refer to the relation as both one file being included by another, and the former file being the parent (file) of the latter file.

+Two or more part files are called *sibling part files* (or just *sibling parts*) if if they are all included by the same (parent) file.

+A file is a *sub-part* of an *ancestor* Dart file, if the file is included by the Dart file, or if the file is a *sub-part* of a file included by the *ancestor* Dart file.

+*   This “sub-part/ancestor” relation is the transitive closure of the *included by* relation.
+We’ll refer to it by saying either that one Dart file is an ancestor file of another part file, or that a part file is a sub-part of another Dart file.
+*   _It’s a compile-time error if a part file is a sub-part of itself._
+    That is, if the *includes* relation has a cycle.
+This is not a *necessary* error from the language's perspective, since no library can contain such a part file without introducing another error; at the first `part` directive which includes a file from the cycle, the including file is not the parent of that file.
+    The rule is included to as a help to tools that try to analyzer Dart code starting at individual files, they can then assume that either a part file has an ancestor which is a library file, or there is a compile-time error.
+    Or an infinite number of part files.)

+The *sub-tree* of a Dart file is the set of files containing the file itself and all its sub-parts.
+The *root* of a sub-tree is the Dart file that all other files in the tree are in the sub-parts of.

+We say that a Dart file *contains* another Dart file if the latter file is in the sub-tree of the former (short for “the sub-tree set of the one file contains the other file”).

+The *least containing sub-tree* or *least containing file* of a number of Dart files from the same library, is the smallest sub-tree of the library which contains all the files, or the root file of that sub-tree.
+Here _least_ is by set inclusion, because any other sub-tree that contains the two files also contains the entire smallest sub-tree. _A tree always has a least containing sub-tree for any set of nodes._

+*   The least containing file of *two* distinct files is either one of those two files, or the two files are contained in two *distinct* included part files.
+The least containing file is the only file which contains *both* files, and not in the *same* included file.
+*   Generally, the least containing file of any number of files
+*   is the *only* file which contains all the files, and which does not contain them all in one sub-part.
+    _(If a file contains all the original files, then either they are in the same included part file, and then that part file is a lesser containing file, or not all are in the same included part file, so either in different included parts or some in the file itself, and then no included part file contains all the files, so there is no lesser containing file.)_

+The *files of a library* is the entire sub-tree of the defining library file.
+It contains the library file.
+The sub-tree of a part file of a library contains no library file.

+In short:

+*   A *parent* file *includes* a part file.
+Adding transitivity and reflexivity, an *ancestor* file *contains* any *sub-part* file, and itself.
+*   A Dart file defines a *sub-tree* containing itself as *root* and all the *sub-trees* of all the part files it *includes*.
+    As a tree, it trivially defines a partial ordering of files with a least upper bound, which is the _least containing file_.

 ## Language versioning and tooling

 This feature is language versioned, so no existing code is affected at launch.